 June 2016 Update: The developer already revamped its website showing more recent construction updates of their different projects.
 I just hope recent and future buyers could rely on that.

 - The Unit: Though not much that I’d wish to be changed actually but I prefer the angular wash basin na pinakita sa 3D floor plan (used in websites), ‘yung actual pabilog na kasi.
-Then, the tiles used also in the bathroom is brownish (like taupe gray) but the 3D floor plan shows something light in color, because dark color tends to absorb light so it makes the bathroom looks smaller.
-Another is, the floor plan shows only one structural column that will coincide with the space of the bedroom pero ‘yung actual naging two* structural columns na ‘yung nasa loob, so planning how the bed and the cabinets will be placed became difficult and my original plan needed to be changed.
+Then, the tiles used also in the bathroom is brownish (taupe gray-ish) but the 3D floor plan shows something light in color.
+Dark color tends to absorb light so it makes the bathroom looks smaller.
+Another is, the floor plan shows only one structural column that will coincide with the space of the bedroom pero ‘yung actual naging two structural columns* na ‘yung nasa loob, so planning how the bed and the cabinets will be placed became difficult and my original plan needed to be changed.

 And I don’t know whether the photo shown below* meets standards and if this is absolutely safe.
 The provision for the aircon is located above the provision for the TV.

 * : These items have been already highlighted to the developer.